JROB774/fish-blaster/README.md

 ### Windows

-Run the `buildwin32.bat` file to build the application.
-The script is setup to require *TCC* in order to build, however setting up the project to build with another C/C++ compiler would be relatively simple.
+Run the `buildwin32.bat` file to build the application as a 32-bit executable and `buildwin64.bat` to build as a 64-bit executable.
+The script is setup to require *TCC* in order to build (which has been packaged in this repository), however setting up the project to build with another C/C++ compiler would be relatively simple.
 All external dependencies are provided with the repo.

 ### Web